This article was originally published on the Atlassian Community.

 The following are the use case requirements:

-• Stories in Jira should arrive as a User Stories (work item) in Azure DevOps.
+- Stories in Jira should arrive as User Stories (work item) in Azure DevOps.

-• Stories have issue links: Tasks and Bugs.
-These need to be reflected in Azure DevOps under the corresponding User Story as issues and Bugs.
+- Stories have linked work items: Tasks and Bugs.
+These need to be reflected in Azure DevOps under the corresponding User Story.

-• Tasks have a “blocks” relationship type with the Story.
-They must be synced over as issues with a “predecessor” relation to the User Story in Azure DevOps.
+- Tasks have a “blocks” relationship type with the Story.
+They must be synced over with a “predecessor” relation to the User Story in Azure DevOps.

-• Bugs in Jira have a “relates to” relationship with the Story.
-They should be reflected as bugs work item type with a relation “related” to the User Story in Azure DevOps.
+- Bugs in Jira have a “relates to” relationship with the Story.
+They should be reflected as Bug work item types with a “related” relation to the User Story in Azure DevOps.

-• Sub-tasks of Tasks in Jira are to be mapped to Tasks (as a child relationship) under the corresponding issues in Azure DevOps.
+- Sub-tasks of Tasks in Jira are to be mapped to Tasks (as a child relationship) under the corresponding work items in Azure DevOps.

 A visual depiction of the use case will make things clearer.